 Ronald Reagan has said, “The nine most terrifying words in the English language are: I’m from the Government, and I’m here to help.”
-One of the reasons of the truth behind this statement is the sheer bureaucracy that is tied to anything with the Government.
-There have been a few films that have made light of this, including Brazil (1985) and The Hitchhiker’s Guide to the Galaxy (2005), both of which play off of the ridiculous and circuitous nature of the Government and its propensity for filling out forms.
-Depending on your political opinion, you may think the Government should control everything . . . or you may think they should control nothing but the national defense.
-Needless to say, there are many agencies that are Government-run that all perform some form of function to help their constituents.
-This week’s two films examine real and fictional Government agencies.
+One of the reasons for the truth behind this statement is the sheer bureaucracy tied to anything with the government.
+There have been a few films that have made light of this, including Brazil (1985) and The Hitchhiker’s Guide to the Galaxy (2005), both of which play off of the ridiculous and circuitous nature of the government and its propensity for filling out forms.
+Depending on your political opinion, you may think the government should control everything . . . or you may think they should control nothing but the national defense.
+Needless to say, many government-run agencies perform some function to help their constituents.
+This week’s two films examine real and fictional government agencies.

 Men in Black 3

 While many people want transparency in their government agencies, the simple fact of the matter is that much of what they do is classified.
 Somehow, that secrecy is part of what makes these agencies so appealing for use in cinema.
 Eventually, these secrets become unclassified so the real-life stories can be told.
 No agency is immune from this.
 From the FBI and J. Edgar (2011) to the CIA and Argo (2012) to the NSA and Snowden (2016), these real situations are sometimes all too unbelievable.
 On the other side of this coin, one could argue there are fictional agencies so secret that nobody knows about them.
 For instance, the Impossible Missions Force (or IMF) from the Mission: Impossible franchise or the Men in Black (or MIB) from its own, titular franchise have given us glimpses into the possible services super-secret government agencies could provide.